Sharath-Chandra43/NamasteReacttJs/EP 6 - Exploring the world/Theory/Theory.md

 What is the difference between Monolith and Microservice?

 A) monolithic application is built as a single unified unit while a microservices architecture is a collection of smaller, independently deployable services

 Why do we need a useEffect Hook?
-A)The useEffect Hook allows you to perform side effects in your components.

-Some examples of side effects are: fetching data, directly updating the DOM, and timers.

-useEffect accepts two arguments.
+A)The useEffect Hook allows you to perform side effects in your components Some examples of side effects are: fetching data, directly updating the DOM, and timers. useEffect accepts two arguments.
 The second argument is dependency.

 What is Optional Chaining?

 A)The optional chaining (?.) operator accesses an object's property or calls a function.
 If the object accessed or function called using this operator is undefined or null, the expression short circuits and evaluates to undefined instead of throwing an error.

 What is Shimmer UI?

 A)The primary purpose of React Shimmer is to enhance the user experience during data loading.
 By providing a shimmer effect, React Shimmer keeps users engaged, offering a visual cue that content is being loaded

-What is the difference between JS expression and JS statement A)Statements create side effects to be useful, while expressions are values or execute to values.
+What is the difference between JS expression and JS statement

+A)Statements create side effects to be useful, while expressions are values or execute to values.
 Expressions are unique in meaning, while statements are two-sided in execution.
 For example, 1 has a certain value while go( ) may be executed or not.
 Statements are the whole structure, while expressions are the building blocks.
 For example, a line or a block of code is a statement.